Integrated Planning & Reporting

 The diagram below shows how all of the elements of the framework fit together to deliver council priorities which are informed by the community vision and aspirations.
 The IPR provides a framework for establishing local priorities that are linked to operational functions.

 Strategic Community Plan

-The Strategic Community Plan is the overarching plan to guide the Council over the next 10 years.
+The Strategic Community Plan is the overarching plan to guide the City over the next 10 years.
 The Plan is broad with a long-term focus and strong emphasis on the community’s aspirations, priorities and vision for the future.

 It was formulated through the Vision 2027 process, which documented our community’s priorities, aspirations and vision for the City and helped us shape and create a shared vision for the City of South Perth.